TOWN OF PERRY

 SEE BELOW

-TDS Telecommunications Inc. has announced it will bring high-speed internet service to the Town of Perry residents.
+TDS Telecommunications Inc. has announced it will bring high-speed internet service to the residents of the Town of Perry.

 Town of Perry Chairman Roger Kittleson told TDS he was delighted to read about TDS’s commitment to the Town and looks forward to hearing more from TDS as the project moves forward.